jspahrsummers/libextobjc/README.md

 $ git reset
 ```

-Rename any symbols or change whatever you want, then `git add` the specific
+Rename any symbols or change whatever you want, `git add` the specific files
-files that you want in your library.
+that you want in your library, and then add them to your Xcode project.

 To bring in upstream changes later: